I’m a “go big or go home” kind of gal. And when it comes to content marketing today that translates to “have editorial standards or don’t publish.”

 You’re able to offer a variety of voices through different pieces of content because formatting helps each article look like it belongs to the same publication.

 It’s a way to tie together perspectives that all serve your target audience.

-If you have guests on a podcast or video channel, establishing a format for your interview segments provides a familiar environment for listeners or viewers.
+If you have guests on a podcast or video channel, establishing a format for your interview segments is a version of editorial standards.
+It provides a familiar environment for listeners or viewers.
 (For instance, Between Two Ferns is instantly memorable.)

 Content that builds an audience has editorial standards